alyson-b69/alyson-b69/README.md

 ### 📖 About me :

-My name is Alyson and I'm a web student developer at Wild Code School in Lyon, France. <br/>
+My name is Alyson and I'm a former accountant in professional retraining to become a web developer at Wild Code School in Lyon, France. <br/>
 🎯  I am currently looking for an internship of 2 to 6 months (start on 04/01/2021).

 ---